JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 **UI DSL Showcase Tab**: Comments (Sources: [`DemoComments`](%gh-ic%/platform/platform-impl/src/com/intellij/internal/ui/uiDslShowcase/DemoComments.kt))

-Adds comment under the cell aligned by left edge with appropriate color and font size (macOS uses smaller font).
+Adds comment under the cell aligned by left edge with an appropriate color and font size (macOS uses smaller font).
 Comment can contain HTML tags except `<html>`, which is added automatically.
 The comment occupies the available width before the following comment (if present) or the whole remaining width.
 Visibility and enabled state of the cell affect comment as well.